Abwahab55/neocortexapi-AppHorozon/source/MySEProject/Documentation/README.md

 * [Methodology](#Methodology)
 # METHODOLGY
 The implementation of this project is focused on incorporating machine learning methods such as Hierarchical Temporal Memory (HTM) and K-Nearest Neighbors (KNN) for image classification and reconstruction.
 It can be performed using pre-defined algorithms.
+The first step towards achieving the goal of the project is to binarize the images located in the training folder.
+Each image is adjusted to a standard dimension of 28x28 pixels.
+This maintains a specific degree of consistency among the images.
+In the binarization step, each pixel of an image is converted to either white or black.
+More technically, the pixel gets assigned 0 if it’s white and 1 if it’s black.
+The after effect is that a Sparse Distributed Representation (SDR) is achieved that can undergo further operations.